Table of Contents

 Irrational Numbers in Engineering

-- Used in calculating circular dimensions (\( \pi \)) or root-related calculations.
+- Used in calculating circular dimensions (

 Example Problem